dinkzilla/mdl-ext/README.md

 ### Lightboard
 ![Lightboard](./etc/lightboard.png)
-A lightboard, also known as a lightbox, is a translucent surface illuminated from behind, used for situations where a shape laid upon the surface needs to be seen with high contrast.
+A lightboard is a translucent surface illuminated from behind, used for situations where a shape laid upon the surface needs to be seen with high contrast.
 In the "old days" of photography photograpers used a lightboard to get a quick view of, sorting and organizing their slides..